SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* To exploit a service on a port, a hacker would banner grab for the software and version.
 After they learn that information, they would search sites like Packet Storm for known exploits to run against the service.
 1. F06.
 The secure browser shall NOT provide a means to retrieve the current list of running processes, their PIDs and their PPIDs.
+	* _Rationale_: The process identifier (normally referred to as the process ID or just PID) is a number used by most operating system kernels — such as that of UNIX, macOS or Microsoft Windows — to uniquely identify an active process.
+This number may be used as a parameter in various function calls, allowing processes to be manipulated, such as adjusting the process's priority or killing it altogether.
+Exposing PID or PPIDs could potentially be misused to compromise student privacy.
+	* _User Stories_:
+		*
 1. F07.
 The secure browser may provide a means to obtain the application start time (optional).
+	* _Rationale_: Application start time provides clientside time of current launch.
+	* _User Stories_:
+		* Ability to capture uptime and perhaps restart the browser periodically for improved performance.
 1. F08.
 The secure browser shall provide a means to query if `Spaces` is enabled or not, for macOS.
 1. F15.
 The secure browser shall provide a means to set permissive mode.
 1. F49.
 The secure browser shall provide a means to query the status of permissive mode.